chromaui/learnstorybook.com/content/intro-to-storybook/react/fr/simple-component.md

 import '../src/index.css';

-// Configure Storybook pour enregistrer les actions (onArchiveTask et onPinTask) dans le UI. export const parameters = {
+// Configures Storybook to log the actions(onArchiveTask and onPinTask) in the UI. export const parameters = {
   actions: { argTypesRegex: '^on[A-Z].*' },
 };